kasrasadeghi/cornerstone/docs/log.md

 We might also want to make all of the values in the texp string_views of a table/array or something.
 Probably a table of some kind because hashing seems faster.

+# dec 20 5am
+# values are leaves
+Values are in fact leaves, and there was a previously erroneous collision of two separate ideas in my head.
+I have to make a new concept, #name, which represents the namespace collision checking mechanism and Name, which is now separate from value checking, but is defined as a Texp with a #name value and no children.

+This collision originally came about because somewhere in my head I defined value-checking with a non-terminal production like Name to be equivalent to using Name's value-checker to value check a different node.
+So

+Name -> (#name)
+Field -> (Name Type)

+was defined as a Field's value must conform to #name because it is Name's value-checker.
+This is mildly interesting, but it's probably not worth investigating further because we can just use a value checker directly.